dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                 2. User views pending friend requests.
                 3. User selects a pending request and rejects it.
                 4. The system removes the pending request.
-                5. The system informs the User that the request has been rejected.
+                5. The system informs the user that the request has been rejected.
             - **Failure scenario(s)**:
+                - 4a.
+The friend request is no longer valid.
+                    - 4a1.
+The system informs the user that the request is no longer valid.
+                    - 4a2.
+The system refreshes the friends tab.
                 - 4b.
 The friend request could not be rejected due to a server error.
                     - 4b1.
-The system informs the User that the friend request was not rejected and displays the relevant server error.
+The system informs the user that the friend request was not rejected and displays the relevant server error.
-                    - 4b2.
-The system prompts the User to try again later.
+                - 4c.
+The user is trying to reject a friend request from themselves.
+                    - 4c1.
+The system informs the user that they cannot reject a friend request from themselves.

         4. **Remove a friend**
             - **Description**: Users can remove a friend from their friends list.